DANCE-Lab/DANCE-Wiki/docs/undergrad_ras/github_practice.md

 - Wand to separate hair (I forgot the name)
 - *To be continued...*
 - *... and improved.*
+# Testing my knowledge -Cecilia
+## creating a list
+- one
+- two
+- three

 # testing branches Agaiiinnnn -K